17.1 General Provisions

 - Submit a recommendation to the Superintendent/President to either uphold or not uphold the TEC recommendation.

-17.7.2 EAC Report — the EAC Report must be submitted to the Superintendent/President no later than February 1st for consideration in the Superintendent/President’s recommendation to the Governing Board for rehire or tenure.
+The EAC report must be submitted to the Superintendent/President no later than February 1st for consideration in the Superintendent/President’s recommendation to the Governing Board for rehire or tenure.